faizanbashir/faizanbashir.github.io/_posts/kubernetes/2023-05-25-creating-kubernetes-custom-resource-definition-using-python.md

 {% endhighlight %}

 # Listing Resources using the Dynamic Client
-To list resources, you will need to create a `Resource` instance for the desired resource type.
+To list resources, you must create a `Resource` instance for the desired resource type.
 In this example, we will list all Pods in the `default` namespace:

 {% highlight python %}
 from kubernetes.client import V1PodList